SamReece/SCCM-ClientHealthReport/README.md

-# Get-PendingClients Workflow
+# Get-PendingClients Workflow summary

-<p>Generates a report for all devices within a collection that do not have the Configuration Manager installed.</p>
+<p>Generates a report for all devices within a collection that do not have the Configuration Manager client installed.</p>

+## Workflow

 ![Alt text](Get-PendingClients.PNG?raw=true "Get-PendingClients Workflow")